-The FDA is the authority that has regulatory oversight of the safety, effectiveness and quality of vaccines that are used in the U.S., including COVID-19 vaccines.
-FDA employees who are career scientists and doctors are the people who decided to authorize COVID-19 vaccines after they thoroughly analyzed and evaluated the data on COVID-19 vaccine safety, effectiveness and manufacturing quality.
+The FDA is the regulatory authority with oversight of the safety, effectiveness and quality of vaccines that are used in the U.S., including COVID-19 vaccines.
+Career scientists and doctors at the FDA determine whether to approve or authorize COVID-19 vaccines after they thoroughly analyze and evaluate the data submitted by the manufacturer related to safety, effectiveness and manufacturing quality.

 Why should I get a COVID-19 vaccine?

 When you get a COVID-19 vaccine, you are choosing to protect yourself and make a difference for your children, parents, grandparents, and other loved ones.
 Millions of people in the U.S. have already received a COVID-19 vaccine.
 For a community to be fully protected, most community members need to get the vaccine.
 Getting vaccinated to prevent COVID-19 will help protect you from COVID-19, and it may also protect the people around you.

 How do I get a COVID-19 vaccine?